-Case Study and Passage Based Questions of Chapter 2 Acids, Bases, and Salts for Class 10 Science
+Case Study Questions Class 10 Science Chapter 2 Acids, Bases, and Salts

-CBSE Board Exam is on the way, so you must practice some good Case Study and Passage Based Questions of Class 10 Science to boost your preparation to score 95+% on Boards.
+CBSE Board Exam is on the way, so you must practice some good Case Study Questions Class 10 Science to boost your preparation to score 95+% on Boards.
 In this post, you will get Case Study and Passage Based Questions that will come in CBSE Class 10 Science Board Exams.

 In CBSE Class 10 Science Paper, Students will have to answer some questions based on Assertion and Reason.
 There will be a few questions based on case studies and passage-based as well.
 In that, a paragraph will be given, and then the MCQ questions based on it will be asked.